Tanuja022/Tic-Tac-Toe/Readme.md

-Tic-Tac-Toe is an Web Project build on top of HTML, CSS and VANILLA JavaScript.
+Tic-Tac-Toe is an Web Project build on top of HTML,CSS and JavaScript.
 Total functionality is developed using logical expression and functions.